Six Things Parents Can Learn From A Survivor of LGBT Bullying

 A teen’s suicide is like an atom bomb in a parent’s world.
 It ruptures the natural cycle.
 It leaves unimaginable pain.

-My own story dates from the 1980s in apartheid South Africa.
+My own story of dealing with bullies and suicidal thoughts dates from the 1980s in apartheid South Africa.
 At twelve, I was sent away to the nearest suitable high school—a government, whites-only boarding school.
 I had the bad luck to be pegged a “sissy.”
 One prefect thought I needed to be toughened up.
 He walloped me with a pillowcase filled with athletics spikes and made me lie under blankets on a hot afternoon.
 He told the other twelve-year-old boys to keep their distance from me, since there was “something wrong” with me.

 Between the loneliness, the unexpected homesickness, and the violence, I had suicidal thoughts.
 It was hard to call my parents, since seniors had preference at the single pay phone and I was too afraid to “snitch” to a teacher.